memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 └── prj.conf
 ```

-In the development kit's devicetree source file `nrf52840dk_nrf52840.dts`, the `&uart0` node has two properties: A property `current-speed` of type `int`, and the property `status` of type `string`.
+In the development kit's Devicetree source file `nrf52840dk_nrf52840.dts`, the `&uart0` node has two properties: A property `current-speed` of type `int`, and the property `status` of type `string`.
 We've seen that Zephyr creates some output in `devicetree_generated.h` for the UART node, so let's try the same with a custom node:

 `dts/playground/props-basics.overlay`
 ```dts